-Full disclosure – the good folks at Waka coffee sent me a free sample box with the promise that it was going to be unlike any traditional brand I’ve ever tried.
+Full disclosure – the good folks at Waka coffee sent us a sample box with the promise that it was going to be unlike any traditional brand we’ed ever tried.

 I was a little skeptical, but I have to admit – they brewed some darn good cups of coffee.
 The Indian option (linked above) was our favorite, but the Columbian has the most classic coffee feel.
 Also, Waka is a business with a purpose – providing clean water to those who need it.
 Click here to try it for yourself.